Skip to main content

 BThe candidate with the most votes in a constituency wins, even without a majority

-DVoters rank candidates in order of preference
+DVoters rank every candidate in order of personal preference from most to least favoured

 Explanation